 Drake is a trash-talking, braggadocios asshole on this album, but you know what?
 We love the bad guy, so we soak it all up!

-Musically, Drake just understands what it takes to make a good song: The melodies, the flows, the content.
-Hate him or love him, you can’t deny that Drake might have the best understanding of what hip hop listeners want in Hip hop history.
+Musically, Drake just understands what it takes to make a good song: The melodies, the flows, the content, everything.
+Hate him or love him, you can’t deny that he might have the best understanding of what hip hop listeners want in the history of the genre.